Twenty-second Amendment to the United States Constitution: Text

 Section 1.
 No person shall be elected to the office of the President more than twice, and no person who has held the office of President, or acted as President, for more than two years of a term to which some other person was elected President shall be elected to the office of the President more than once.
 But this Article shall not apply to any person holding the office of President when this Article was proposed by the Congress, and shall not prevent any person who may be holding the office of President, or acting as President, during the term within which this Article becomes operative from holding the office of President or acting as President during the remainder of such term.

 Section 2.
 This Article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by the legislatures of three-fourths of the several states within seven years from the date of its submission to the states by the Congress.

 Background

 The amendment was a response to the four-term presidency of Franklin D. Roosevelt, which amplified longstanding debates over term limits.

 The Twenty-second Amendment was a reaction to Franklin D. Roosevelt's election to an unprecedented four terms as president, but presidential term limits had long been debated in American politics.
 Delegates to the Constitutional Convention of 1787 considered the issue extensively (alongside broader questions, such as who would elect the president, and the president's role).
 Many, including Alexander Hamilton and James Madison, supported lifetime tenure for presidents, while others favored fixed terms.
 Virginia's George Mason denounced the life-tenure proposal as tantamount to elective monarchy.
-An early draft of the U.S. Constitution provided that the president was restricted to one seven-year term.
+An early draft of the U.S. Constitution provided that the president be restricted to one seven-year term.
 Ultimately, the Framers approved four-year terms with no restriction on how many times a person could be elected president.